RyanCross/everyone-is-john/README.md

 # Everyone Is John

-This is a web app version of the CC game Everyone is John by michael sullivan
+A web app to play Everyone is John by Michael Sullivan with your friends.